-My name is Andrea Gottardo.
-I’m a 22-years-old computer science student at the University of British Columbia, Vancouver.
+Hey there.
+My name is Andrea Gottardo, and I am a 22-years-old computer science student at the University of British Columbia, Vancouver.

 My major focus area is full-stack mobile applications development, especially on the iOS platform.
 The languages I am mostly proficient in include Swift, Objective-C, Java, Go, and modern, object-oriented PHP+SQL.
 I also have experience working as a Linux system administrator, delivering cloud-hosted web applications and websites.
 I am really interested in computer networking, along with other connected topics such as information security, especially when intersected with mobile applications.